civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Memory leak in the wonder movie window
 Changed: Score from city sizes to reasonable values
 Changed: Things to improve .NET compatibility
-Changed: Naming convention for autosaves
+Changed: Naming convention for AutoSaves
 Fixed: Blank age boxes in MP setup
 Added: More automatic focus changes for cities to standardize behaviour
 Fixed: Bug causing incorrect production when pressing F3 after end of turn